ahmed6913/Simple-Donation-DApp-on-ETH-blockchain-/README.md

-# Donation-DApp-on-ETH-blockchain-
+### Donation-DApp-on-ETH-blockchain-
 Blockchain based donation app build on ETH blockchain network

-accepts only eth for donation
+- Accepts only ETH for donation